msprev/panzer/README.rst

    gain two new properties from panzer.
 For more info, see section on `compatibility <#compatibility>`__ with pandoc.

--  ``postprocessor`` lists executable to pipe pandoc's output through.
+-  ``postprocessor`` lists executable to pipe pandoc’s output through.
    Standard unix executables (``sed``, ``tr``, etc.) are examples of possible use.
 Postprocessors are skipped if a binary writer (e.g.
    ``docx``) is used.